 Do you want to change the world and are you looking for an international challenge?
-Are sustainability, human rights, global health, social responsibility, the increasing divide between rich and poor, global warming, civil society and advocacy for minorities themes that you care about?
+Are sustainable development, human rights, global health, social responsibility, the increasing divide between rich and poor, global warming, civil society, and advocacy for minorities themes that you care about?
 Do you want to contribute personally and professionally to a better world?
-In our four-year English-taught programme, we teach you how you can make a difference.
+In our four-year English-taught program, we teach you how you can make a difference.

-We combine theory and practice, project management, business and research with global issues.
-The programme consists of courses, real projects with companies from the first year onwards, an international internship and professional career counseling.
+We combine theory and practice, project management, business, and research with global issues.
+The program consists of courses, real projects with companies from the first year onwards, an international internship, and professional career counseling.
 In the end, you'll know how to lead a project team and how to put innovative ideas into practice.
 You'll become a change maker, aware of your own strengths and ambitions, able to create sustainable value for society.
-Global Project and Change Management is a Bachelor of Business Administration (BBA) offered by the Windesheim Honours College.
+Global Project and Change Management are a Bachelor of Business Administration (BBA) offered by the Windesheim Honours College.

 After graduating, you can start your career for example as a:

 Project manager/advisor at international NGOs like Red Cross and Doctors without Borders

 Project manager in slave-free clothing or food industry

 Project manager for businesses aiming to introduce sustainable production